regalcat/PLANtastic/README.md

 (4) In the folder you clone the git repository and there is the file "manage.py", run "gunicorn planner.wsgi"

-Directions to setup networking so that you can view your webpage
+###Directions to setup networking so that you can view your webpage

-(5)  Edit /etc/network/interfaces as root.
+(1)  Edit /etc/network/interfaces as root.
 There should be two lines: "auto eth0" and "iface eth0 inet dhcp".
 Copy those two lines and replace eth0 with eth1.

-(6)  Shutdown the virtual machine.
+(2)  Shutdown the virtual machine.

-(7)  Go to the settings for the virtual machine in VirtualBox.
+(3)  Go to the settings for the virtual machine in VirtualBox.
 Click on Network, then Adapter 2.
 In the drop-down, select "Host-only Adapater".
 Hit OK to exit the menus.

-(8)  Power on the virtual machine.
+(4)  Power on the virtual machine.

-(9)  Restart the server by running gunicorn planner.wsgi in the directory with manage.py
+(5)  Restart the server by running gunicorn planner.wsgi in the directory with manage.py

-(10) Run "ifconfig"  There will be a section labelled "eth1".
+(6) Run "ifconfig"  There will be a section labelled "eth1".
 On the second line in that section (starting "inet addr:") There wil be an IP address.
 On your host machine, enter this ip address in the address bar of your web browser and press enter.
 A default Django website should appear.

+###Setup so that you can use SSH, SCP, and SFTP to connect

+(1) Install the SSH server by running "sudo apt-get install openssh-server"

+(2) Follow the directions in the section above to setup networking so that you can access your VM from your host machine.

+(3a) If using a Mac, in the Mac's terminal, enter ssh -l <username> <ip_address> where <username> is your username on the virtual machine and <ip_address> is the IP address of the virtual machine.

+(3b) If using FileZilla, in the host box, enter "sftp://ip_address" (replace IP address with the IP address).
+Fill in your username and password for the VM and hit Quickconnect.

-Using Tmux
+###Using Tmux

 (1) To install, type "sudo apt-get install tmux"

 Your current tmux window is outlined in green.

 To enter tmux commands, you first have to press Control+B, then you can type the commands to add windows, resize windows, and more.
 Type exit to close out of a tmux window.
 The current Below are the most useful tmux commands.

 " = split horizontally